-There are lots of options and instructions for paint by numbers.
+Looking for step-by-step paint by number instructions and helpful hints, tips, and tricks?
 Do you need to use gesso before painting?
-Is it better to stretch your canvas before or after you have painted?
+Is it better to stretch your canvasbefore orafter you have painted?
 How do you remove wrinkles?
-We have answered the most common questions and highlighted the most helpful tips and tricks to help you get started on your new hobby!
+There are lots of options for PBN kits.
+We have answered the most common questions and highlighted everything you need to know to get started on your new hobby!

 There are lots of options for preparing your canvas.
 Do you need to use gesso before painting?
 Is it better to frame your canvas before or after you have painted?
 We have answered the most common canvas prep questions and have outlined the many options for preparing a canvas below.